 What Is Affiliate Marketing?

 We have already touched on the definition at the beginning.

 It is a method of making money online by promoting someone else’s service or product using your website (including social media).
 You get paid a commission from 4% to 75% from the merchant, or affiliate program.

 The commission depends on the product.
-Usually, when dealing with physical products, the commission is lower but it is easier to sell these products.
+Usually, when dealing with physical products, the commission is lower but it is easier to sell them.

 For example, Amazon pays from 4% to 10%.